wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

     *   (c) ceases to be a member of the constituent authority which appointed him.

-    (2) Every person who does any act as a member of the Board after his office has become vacant under this section, commits an offence and is liable on summary conviction to a fine not exceeding $100\.
+    (2) Every person who does any act as a member of the Board after his office has become vacant under this section, commits an offence and is liable on conviction to a fine not exceeding $100\.

     (3) Any vacancy occurring under this section shall be deemed to be an extraordinary vacancy.

+    Section 11(2): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Filling of extraordinary vacancies